SamhitaK10/Scan-Quality-Check/README.md

 # 🩺 Ultrasound Scan Quality Check

-A machine learning system that evaluates ultrasound image quality at capture time.
+A convolutional neural network that evaluates ultrasound image quality at capture time.
 The model flags scans as **clear**, **unclear**, or **uncertain** to guide whether a retake is needed before interpretation.

 This system focuses on **scan quality**, not diagnosis.